SurajDixit/KerberosConfigMgrIIS/README.md

 1. Disable all the authentication methods except windows authentication
 2. In windows authentication section, in Providers we should see negotiate should be a priority
 3. Based on the Application pool credentials,
-a.	useAppPoolCredentials to true if we are using a custom account
+  - useAppPoolCredentials to true if we are using a custom account
-b.	useAppPoolCredentials to false and useKernelMode to true if we are using a machine account
+  - useAppPoolCredentials to false and useKernelMode to true if we are using a machine account

 On Domain Controller:

-1. Based on the Application pool credentials on the IIS we set Service Principle names on the DC.
+  - Based on the Application pool credentials on the IIS we set Service Principle names on the DC.
-a.
-If we use a Machine account, set SPNs on Machine account
+    - If we use a Machine account, set SPNs on Machine account
-b.
-If we use a custom account, set SPNs on custom account
+  - If we use a custom account, set SPNs on custom account
-2. The above also depends on whether we are using a hostname or machine to browse the website
+    - The above also depends on whether we are using a hostname or machine to browse the website

 On Client Browser(Internet Explorer):